Uniswap/analytics/README.md

 ```
 Depending on the context that `<Trace/>` is used in, you may have to define new values for the enums that are passed in as arguments such: `Event`, `EventName`, `ModalName`, `ElementName`.

-Finally, there is a React component that wraps event callbacks with logging logic:
+There is a React component that wraps event callbacks with logging logic:
 ```js
 import { TraceEvent, EventName, ElementName } from '@uniswap/analytics'